SGM Herbert A. Friedman (Ret.)

 After printing this image on both cardboard and paper with a blank back, the coalition now prepares the leaflet with a new image on the back.
 The text is in regard to the coming deadline of 15 January.
 80,000 leaflets were printed, but it is unknown if they were disseminated.

 F: A father and mother think of their dead or injured son.
-11 x 6."
-"Oh my dear son, when will you return?"
-(Similar to C04)
+11 x 6-inches.

 B: Arab looks at hour glass.
 (Similar to C14) "People believe me, time is not in our favor."

 This is an oversized leaflet.
-It was probably prepared as a handout.
-There was a rumor that the leaflets were dropped from helicopters where their additional weight would tend to keep them from being sucked up into the rotor blades.
+Rumor has it that the leaflets were prepared to be dropped from Special Operations Command Helicopters where their additional weight would tend to keep them from being sucked up into the rotor blades, but that the mission was cancelled.
+This updraft apparently was an occasional problem when the smaller standard 6 x 3-inch leaflets were dropped.
+Richard Johnson calls this:

 F: Joint Forces seal.
 27 flags.
 Color.
 Cardboard.
 155x85mm.